lucasbasquerotto/cloud/README.md

 # (Under Construction) Cloud Layer

-This repository corresponds to the cloud layer and is used to deploy projects.
+This repository corresponds to the cloud layer and is used to deploy a project to the cloud (or locally, in some cases).
 This layer is responsible to deploy a specific project, using the [Cloud Input Vars](#cloud-input-vars) as the input values that contain the data needed to [deploy the project](#deploying-a-project).

 _It's recommended to use a controller layer, like defined at http://github.com/lucasbasquerotto/ctl, to manage projects and generate those variables, instead of using this layer to deploy a project directly._